deg0nz/MMM-EnergyMonitor/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 This module visualizes current energy production and consumption of your home.
-It is meant to be used when you have a solar system (and an optional battery) installed in your home.
+It is meant to be used when you have a electric power generator (such as a photovoltaic system) and a battery (optional) installed in your home.

 ## About